 CTV & Video Advertising

-AdTech News: Pinterest CTV, Google DoD, Anthropic AI
+Pinterest CTV, Google Pentagon AI Deal, Anthropic AI Agents

 Key Takeaways

-• Anthropic’s AI agent marketplace pilot revealed that AI models can autonomously negotiate deals, with more advanced models achieving better outcomes.
+• Anthropic's internal AI agent marketplace trial revealed that more advanced models achieved better negotiation outcomes, highlighting potential AI quality gaps.

 🧬 Related Insights